Reconstruction of the Berlin Palace: Reconstruction

 The Berlin Palace – Humboldt Forum Foundation (Die Stiftung Berliner Schloss – Humboldt Forum) awarded the contract for the shell construction work to Germany's largest construction group Hochtief Solutions.
 On 12 June 2013, the foundation stone for the Humboldt Forum was laid, and on 12 June 2015, the topping-out ceremony was held for the completed shell of the new building, including the roof truss.
 In the summer of 2018, the exterior facades were completed.
 The media praised the fact that the new building was one of the few large-scale projects in Germany, especially in Berlin, to remain on time and on budget until the summer of 2019.
 The new building would have opened on 14 September 2019.

 The pre-opening should have taken place on 14 September 2019, and the regular operation of the building should have started at the end of 2019.
 Due to problems with heating and ventilation technology as well as fire protection, this had to be postponed.
 Individual parts of the building besides those already mentioned above include: the lantern with the gilded dome and the tower cross, the portal and the large decorative elements on the main facade.
 The cross on the dome was donated by the heiress of the founder of the Otto Group and bears a plaque with a corresponding reference.
 The metal lantern was recreated as a model by the sculptor Andreas Hoferick according to historical documents and developed and manufactured with the company Fittkau Metallgestaltung.
 It was raised to the roof on 29 May 2020.

 Reception

 In particular, the modernist Spree facade by architect Franco Stella has been widely criticized.
 For example, art historian and architecture critic Nikolaus Bernau points out that "by not reconstructing the older components on the Spree facade, historical layers of Berlin are hidden and the Berlin Palace is idealized into a pure Baroque palace that it never was."
-The Spree facade was designed by the architect Franco Stella.